Oyster Farming

 Let’s begin with a little biology 101.
 We grow Eastern Oysters (Crassostrea virginica) native to the North American waters of the Atlantic and Gulf of Mexico.
 They’re disease-resistant, natural triploids originating from broodstock selectively bred at the Virginia Institute for Marine Sciences (VIMS).

 What makes them unique?
 Triploid oysters have three sets of chromosomes and offer two important advantages in their lifecycle.
-Because they’re sterile (due to their uneven chromosome number), they don’t expend energy reproducing during
+Because they’re sterile (due to their uneven chromosome number), they don’t expend energy reproducing during the summer

 Hatchery

-It all begins in our Crocheron, Maryland hatchery with conditioned broodstock selected based on the needs of our customers .
+It starts in our Crocheron, Maryland hatchery with conditioned broodstock selected based on our customers’ needs. .

 Using a scalpel, the hatchery team gently removes and collects the gametes from the oysters.

-- Sperm from tetraploid males (four sets of chromosomes) is used to fertilize eggs from diploid females (two sets of chromosomes) to create natural triploids .
+Sperm from tetraploid males (four sets of chromosomes) is used to fertilize eggs from diploid females (two sets of chromosomes) to create natural triploids.
 Fertilization takes place within minutes and cell division occurs over the next 24 hours.
 It’s a natural breeding process.
+As many as 115 million fertilized eggs are introduced to 1,500-gallon tanks in our rearing room.

-- The larvae are voracious eaters.
+The larvae are voracious eaters.
 And we feed them well.
 Four to eight times a day with different algae grown in our mass culture room.
+In two to three weeks, the larvae develop an eye-spot, a sign that they are ready to latch on to a substrate.

 Nursery

-When the oysters are about 500 micron or .5 mm, they are moved to a Land-Based upwelling system and fed unaltered ambient water for the first time.
+When the oysters are about 500 micron or .5 mm, they are moved to a land-based upwelling system and fed unaltered ambient water for the first time.
+Their energy is focused on shell growth.
+After two to four weeks, they are graded and moved to baskets in a

 Grow-Out